 - Learn to Knit – Last year I listed knitting among the new skills I wanted to learn.
 I did absolutely nothing to learn how to knit in 2019 – oops!
 However, this Christmas I received a learn to knit kit and now I can’t wait to give it a try.
 First up, a scarf, next, blankets!

 - Live Clean – Last year the aim was to reduce our plastic intake, increase using non-toxic household and hygiene products, and to use what we have before purchasing anything new or purchasing second-hand items.
 We spent a lot of time educating ourselves on alternative purchasing options in our community, testing out products to see if they worked for us (Dr. Bronner’s is a win!), and finding a balance between our budget and our ethics.
-This year we will continue with our established habits, as well as build on them.
+This year we will build on our established habits.

 - Spanish-Speaking Country – Last year I had a trip planned to Colombia, however it just wasn’t in the cards and I chose to cancel it.
 With a friend still working there, 2020 just may be the year I visit South America for the first time.
 New decade, new continent!
 If I make it that way, I wouldn’t mind a multi-country adventure either.

 - Road Trip – A few months ago, I bought a book that has inspired a series of adventures (and posts) I’m looking forward to doing in the spring/summer/fall.
 Stay tuned!

 - Work & Live in 2 Countries – The goal here is to spend a month or more in a location, even though I consider “living somewhere” to be 6+ months of delving into a community.
 Ideally one of these experiences would be in a Spanish-speaking country.
 Ever since university, the top 5 countries I wanted to live in were: New Zealand, Spain, Argentina, Japan, and to return to living in Ireland.
 As of January 2020, I have lived in Ireland and New Zealand, and travelled to Spain and Japan.
 After visiting in 2017, Vietnam has also made it onto the list of places I’d like to live.